d-jimenez/VBA-Challenge/README.md

 ## Heads Up

-1. The scrip is broken up into zzz major subroutines, each with a different funciton.
+1. The scrip is broken up into four major subroutines, each with a different funciton.

-2. The zzz subroutine calls each of the individual subroutines and runs them as a single macro.
+2. The MultiSheetFullProcess() subroutine calls each of the individual subroutines and runs them as a single macro.

-3. It is important that only the zzz subroutine is played to run, keeping in mind that by running only the zzz subroutine, the rest of the subroutines are called on.
+3. It is important that only the MultiSheetFullProcess() subroutine is played to run, keeping in mind that by running only the zzz subroutine, the rest of the subroutines are called on.

 ## Running the Code

-1. Open Excel VBA.
+1. Open the Multiple_year_stock_data.xlsm file and import the VBA script.

 2. Select Module 1.

-3. Scroll to the subroutine located at the bottom of Module 1, named Sub zzz() and place cursor within subroutine.
+3. Scroll to the subroutine located at the bottom of Module 1, named Sub MultiSheetFullProcess() and place cursor within subroutine.

 4. Select the play button within the VBA ribbon.

 5. Allow the code to itterate through all of the data as well as each individual worksheet wothin the workbook.
-Keep in mind that this step may take a large amount of time due to the size of the data sample.
+After the code is finished running a messagebox will appear stating the ampunt of time it took to run the code.

-## Results
+## Output

 The VBA script will ouput a summary table containing the following information for each unique stock symbol: